 The best time of the year to have a flu vaccination is in the autumn from the beginning of October to early November.
 Most GP surgeries arrange flu vaccination clinics around this time.
-It’s free and it's effective against the latest flu virus strains.
+It's free and is effective against the latest flu virus strains.

 Some community pharmacies now offer flu vaccination on the NHS to adults (but not children) at risk of flu including pregnant women, people aged 65 and over, people with long-term health conditions and carers.

 If you have your flu jab at a pharmacy, you don't have to inform your GP – it is up to the pharmacist to do that.

 Even if you've already had a flu vaccine in previous years, you need another one each year.
 The flu vaccine may only protect you for a year because the viruses that cause flu are always changing.

 When you see your GP for a flu jab, ask whether you also need the pneumococcal vaccine, which protects you against some forms of pneumococcal infection including pneumonia.

 Like the flu jab, the pneumococcal vaccine (also known as the pneumonia vaccine or "pneumo jab") is available free on the NHS to everyone aged 65 or over, and for younger people with some serious medical conditions.
 But it's a one-off jab rather than an annual one.

 Find out if you should have the pneumococcal vaccine.